E. J. Junior

-Ester James Junior III (born December 8, 1959) is a former American football player and coach.
-He played professionally as a linebacker in the National Football League (NFL) for 13 seasons, from 1981 to 1993, St. Louis/Phoenix Cardinals, Miami Dolphins, Tampa Bay Buccaneers, and Seattle Seahawks.
-Junior played college football for the University of Alabama, earning consensus selection to the 1980 College Football All-America Team.
-He was selected in the first round with fifth overall pick of the 1981 NFL Draft by the Cardinals.
-Junior served as the head football coach at Central State University in Wilberforce, Ohio from 2009 to 2013.
+Ester James Junior III (born December 8, 1959) is an American former football player and coach.
+He played as a linebacker in the National Football League (NFL) for 13 seasons, from 1981 to 1993, with the St. Louis / Phoenix Cardinals, the Miami Dolphins, the Tampa Bay Buccaneers, and the Seattle Seahawks.
+Junior played college football for the Alabama Crimson Tide, where he played as a defensive end and earned consensus selection to the 1980 College Football All-America Team.
+He was selected by the Cardinals in the first round with the fifth overall pick of the 1981 NFL draft.
+Junior served as the head football coach at Central State University from 2009 to 2013.
 He was inducted into the College Football Hall of Fame as a player in 2020.

 Early years and family

-Junior was born in Salisbury, North Carolina and grew up in Nashville, Tennessee.
+Junior was born in Salisbury, Maryland and grew up in Nashville, Tennessee.
 He and his wife, Yolanda, have eight children: Shandon Hood, Torren Hood, Ashley James, Adam J. Junior, Aja J Junior, E.J.
 Junior IV, Kyle E. Junior, and Cameron M. Junior.